RaulMLA/Inemuri/README.md

 - Displaying the application when the "Start" button is pressed.
 - Allowing the user to set the destination location on the map with a single touch or by dragging and dropping.
 - Displaying the user's location in red and the destination location in green on the map.
-- Showing radii of 50, 150, and 500 meters around the destination location.
+- Showing different radii around the destination location.
 - Allowing the user to cancel the selected destination location by pressing the "Cancel" button.
 - Starting the application by pressing the "Save" button.
 - Displaying the distance to the destination location in meters during application runtime.